 The parts of its business and supply chains where there is a risk of slavery and human trafficking taking place, and the steps it has taken to assess and manage that risk;

-- Ensuring Blok ‘N’ Mesh staff responsible for recruitment are or will be trained to be aware of issues around third-party labour exploitation and signs to look for.
+Ensuring Blok 'N' Mesh staff responsible for recruitment are or will be trained to be aware of issues around third-party labour and signs to look out for.

-- All new employee inductions to include awareness of modern-day slavery.
+All new employee inductions to include awareness on modern day slavery.

-- Posters displayed on staff notice boards raising awareness of modern-day slavery and human trafficking.
+Policies displayed on staff notice boards raising awareness of modern day slavery and human trafficking.

-- Encourage workers to report cases of hidden third-party labour exploitation or any relevant concerns.
+Encourage workers to report cases of hidden third-party labour exploitation or any concerns.